grafana/metrictank/docs/tools.md

 ```
 mt-index-cat

-Retrieves a metrictank index and dumps it in the requested format
+Retrieves a Grafana Metrictank index and dumps it in the requested format
 In particular, the vegeta outputs are handy to pipe requests for given series into the vegeta http benchmark tool

 Usage: